-When the CompareStrings abstract operation is called with arguments collator (which must be an object initialized as a Collator), x and y (which must be String values), it returns a Number other than NaN that represents the result of a locale-sensitive String comparison of x with y.
+When the CompareStrings abstract operation is called with arguments collator (which must be a Collator object), x and y (which must be String values), it returns a Number other than NaN that represents the result of a locale-sensitive String comparison of x with y.
 The two Strings are compared in an implementation-defined fashion.
 The result is intended to order String values in the sort order specified by the effective locale and collation options computed during construction of collator, and will be negative, zero, or positive, depending on whether x comes before y in the sort order, the Strings are equal under the sort order, or x comes after y in the sort order, respectively.
-String values must be interpreted as UTF-16 code unit sequences, and a surrogate pair (a code unit in the range 0xD800 to 0xDBFF followed by a code unit in the range 0xDC00 to 0xDFFF) within a string must be interpreted as the corresponding code point.